 I think it looks beautiful, productive and delicious!

-Meanwhile, Charles and I worked out the plant list – all of the different varieties that we want to have growing in the garden – and also had to discuss the practicalities of construction and the show itself.
+Meanwhile, we worked out the plant list – all of the different varieties that we want to have growing in the garden – and also had to discuss the practicalities of construction and the show itself.

 As garden builder and project manager, Chris is responsible for a lot, including working out how much compost will be needed to make the beds, how to construct the pathways, raising the plants, organising the building team and supplying many of the props that will turn this space into an allotment.